Flexible, online storage solutions now include more ways to create, access, store, and share your files.

 Central storage service for units or individuals.
 Reduced availability expected beginning in 2012-13.

 Need help deciding between these traditional online options?
-See this side-by-side comparison.
+See the Storage Category of the Michigan IT Services Portal.

 Looking for an automated file backup solution?
 See our Backup Services